Research Focus Overview

 Magnetic Resonance Imaging (MRI) has provided an exquisite opportunity to see inside the brain of people living with multiple sclerosis (MS).
-However, it’s often unclear what pathological processes is represented on MRI.
-Cleveland Clinic's brain and spinal cord donation program has been active for over 20 years collecting brain and spinal cord from post-mortem donors with MS to help understand the underlying pathology of MS. The program involves obtaining an MRI shortly after death (typically within 6 hours), conducting a 3 tesla MRI of the brain and upper cervical cord, followed by removal of the brain and spinal cord.
-Half the brain is flash frozen and the other half is placed in long fixation for histological analysis.
+However, it’s often unclear which pathological processes are represented on MRI.
+Cleveland Clinic's brain and spinal cord donation program has been active for over 20 years collecting brain and spinal cord from post-mortem donors with MS to help understand the underlying pathology of MS. The program involves obtaining an MRI shortly after death (typically within 6 hours), conducting a 3-Tesla MRI of the brain and upper cervical cord, followed by removal of the brain and spinal cord.
+Portions of the brain and spinal cord are either flash frozen or placed in fixative for RNA and immunohistochemistry analysis.
 The program accepts tissues from patients followed at the Mellen Center and from patients who pass away within about a 75 mile radius of Cleveland Clinic.
-In total, over 160 brains have been collected.
-The MRI data and tissue obtained has been used by a multidisciplinary research team including neurologists, pathologists, basic science researchers, imaging engineers, and biomedical engineers to conduct transformative research evaluating the connection between MRI and pathology in MS. The brain and spinal cord donation program is directed by neurologist Daniel Ontaneda, MD, MSc and basic neuroscientist Bruce Trapp, PhD.
+In total, over 160 subjects’ brains and spinal cord have been collected.
+The MRI data and tissue obtained has been used by a multidisciplinary research team including neurologists, pathologists, basic science researchers, imaging engineers, and biomedical engineers to conduct transformative research evaluating the connection between MRI and pathology in MS. The brain and spinal cord donation program is directed by neurologist Daniel Ontaneda, MD, PhD and basic neuroscientist Bruce Trapp, PhD.

-The Imaging/Pathology Correlation program has enabled several seminal discoveries in the field of MS including:
+The Imaging/Pathology Correlation program has enabled several discoveries in the field of MS including:

 - Axonal transection in early MS